is-a-dev/register/README.md

 ## Report abuse
-If you think someone is abusing a domain you can report it by creating an issue with the label `report-abuse`.
+If you think someone is abusing a domain you can report it by creating an issue with the label `report-abuse`

 ## License
-This project is under the [GPL-3.0](./LICENSE) license.
+This project is under the [GPL-3.0](./LICENSE) license